-And finally, off days do not have to completely throw you sideways.
+And finally, off days do not have to throw you sideways completely.
 With these three tools, you can quickly recover from an off day and keep you moving forward with your fitness goals with confidence.

 I hope you found this article helpful.
 If you have anything that you’d like to share or any opinions on any of the content on my site, please do speak up.
 I look forward to your comments, questions and the sharing of ideas.